Kuddus95/hide-category-plugin/README.md

 -------------------------------------------------

 1. Download and extract the files to a subfolder inside the `qa-plugins` folder of your Q2A installation.
+2. Be sure to use the right name ; if you download it from GitHub you'll have to remove the `-master` suffix from the folder name.
+Otherwise you'll get a 'file not found' error.

-2. Go to Admin > Plugins >Hide Category Plugin, enable the plugin, and enter the slug of the category you want to hide.
+3. Go to Admin > Plugins >Hide Category Plugin, enable the plugin, and enter the slug of the category you want to hide.

 Version history